spacedogXYZ/common-cause-share/_posts/2020-11-03-call-866-our-vote-before-you-accept-a-provisional-ballot.md

 ---
 While provisional ballots are an important last resort, a few simple steps can help you avoid the hassle.
 Before you go vote, check <https://www.mvp.sos.ga.gov/MVP/mvp.do> to: confirm your registration, double check your assigned polling place (it may have changed!), and learn the ID you need to vote.

-Have a mail-in ballot but want to vote in person?
-Georgia allows you to vote in person without your absentee ballot, but if you have it, bring it in!
-If you are told to cast a provisional ballot, first call 866-OUR-VOTE for help.
+If you experience trouble casting a ballot, call 866-OUR-VOTE to speak to a nonpartisan trained volunteer to help make your voice heard!